 Equity Securities.
-The Company determined that exchange-traded equity securities would be included in Level 1 as their values are based on quoted market prices in active markets.
+The Company determined that exchange-traded equity securities are included in Level 1 as their values are based on quoted market prices in active markets.
 Other equity securities are initially valued at cost which approximates fair value.
 In subsequent measurement periods, the fair values of these securities are determined using non-binding broker-dealer quotes.
 These equity securities are included in Level 2 of the valuation hierarchy.
-Where such quotes are unavailable, fair value is determined by the Investment Manager using quantitative and qualitative assessments such as internally modeled values, which are reviewed by the Company's management.
+Where such quotes are unavailable, fair value is determined by using quantitative and qualitative assessments such as internally modeled values.
 As the significant inputs used to price these securities are unobservable, the fair value of these securities are classified as Level 3.
-Significant unobservable inputs used to price preferred stock may include changes in peer and/or comparable credit spreads, accretion of any original issue discount and changes in the issuer's debt leverage are negatively correlated with the modeled fair value measurement.
+Significant unobservable inputs used to price preferred stock may include changes in peer and/or comparable credit spreads, accretion of any original issue discount and changes in the issuer's debt leverage since issue.
+Changes in peer credit spreads, comparable credit spreads, and issuer debt leverage are negatively correlated with the modeled fair value measurement.

 Underwriting Derivative Instruments.
 The Company values the government-sponsored enterprise credit-risk sharing transactions using a valuation methodology based on observable inputs from non-binding broker-dealer quotes and/or recent trading activity.
 As the inputs used in the valuation process are observable market inputs, the fair value of these securities are classified within Level 2.
-Refer to Note 11 - "Derivative instruments" for more information.
+Refer to Note 10, "Derivative instruments" for more information.

 Investment Derivative Instruments.
 The Company values the investment derivatives, including total return swaps and options, at fair value.
 As the underlying investments have observable inputs, the fair value of these securities are classified within Level 2.
-Refer to Note 11 - "Derivative instruments" for more information.
+Refer to Note 10, "Derivative instruments" for more information.

-The following tables present the Company's financial assets and liabilities measured at fair value by level as of December 31, 2021 and 2020:
+The following tables present the Company's financial assets and liabilities measured at fair value by level as of December 31, 2022 and 2021: